Lee Miller, The Model-Turned-War Correspondent Who Took Some Of The Most Iconic Photos Of World War 2

 One of the most iconic images from World War II came not from the battlefield but from Adolf Hitler’s bathtub.
 In it, an American photographer named Lee Miller is seen casually soaking in Hitler’s tub, her muddy combat boots on his bath mat.
 The image is defiant, bold, and sensual, but it only captures a small part of Miller’s electric life and career.

-Her photos of the concentration camps are both sensitive and shocking, including images of dead S.S. guards and pictures of emaciated prisoners.
+Her photos of the concentration camps are both sensitive and shocking, including images of dead SS guards and pictures of emaciated prisoners.

 But after the war ended, Lee Miller was more or less forgotten.
 In fact, her photos spent decades in the attic of her home — until her son stumbled upon her stunning archives.
 This is her story.

-From The Cover Of Vogue To The Frontlines Of World War II
+From The Cover Of ‘Vogue’ To The Front Lines Of World War II

 Born on April 23, 1907, in Poughkeepsie, New York, Elizabeth “Lee” Miller had a difficult childhood.
 At the age of seven, she was raped during a trip to Brooklyn and contracted gonorrhea.
 In the aftermath, her father, an amateur photographer, started taking nude photographs of her.
-Miller’s feelings about the photographs are unknown, but she continued to model as an adult.
+Miller’s feelings about the images are unknown, but she continued to model as an adult.

 In 1927, Miller had a chance encounter with the publisher Condé Nast, which launched her modeling career.
-She posed for a Vogue cover illustration that year, though her appearance in a Kotex ad shortly thereafter — then considered taboo — made it difficult for Miller to book further work.
+She posed for a Vogue cover that year, though her appearance in a Kotex ad shortly thereafter — then considered taboo — made it difficult for Miller to book further work.

 After leaving Man Ray, Miller was briefly married to an Egyptian businessman named Aziz Eloui Bey.
 But by 1939, she had made her way to London with a new boyfriend, the artist Roland Penrose.
 There, Lee Miller would have a front-row seat to the escalation of World War II.